diku-dk/futhark/docs/error-index.rst

 "Parameter *x* used as size would go out of scope."
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This error tends to happen because higher-order functions are used in
+This error tends to happen when higher-order functions are used in a
-a way that causes a size requirement to become impossible to
+way that causes a size requirement to become impossible to express.
-constrait.
-Real programs that run into this issue are quite complex,
+Real programs that encounter this issue tend to be complicated, but to
-but to illustrate the problem, consider the following contrived
+illustrate the problem, consider the following contrived function:
-function:

 .. code-block:: futhark